1forb1dden1/Multivarible-Calculus-Practice-Problems/Problems/Readme.md

 The position of a particle in the xy-plane at time t is r(t) = (t-4)i + (t^2 +3)j.
 Find an equation in x and y whose graph is the path of the particle.
 Then find the particle's velocity and acceleration vectors at t = 4.
 <br>
 <a href = "https://i.imgur.com/yRnfIbT.png">Question #3</a><br>
-Find the parametric equations for the tine that is tangent to the given curve at the give parametric value t.<br>
+Find the parametric equations for the line that is tangent to the given curve at the give parametric value t.<br>
 r(t) = (sin(t))i + (cos(t))j + (sin(4t))k, t = pi/2
 <br>
 # Section 13.3